9 Types of Transactional Emails to Close Deals

 Most professionals agree that transactional emails are important for engagement, retention, and conversion.
 As they are the result of a certain transaction, customers will anticipate these emails and should be more likely to open them over general B2B marketing promotions.

 Prospects and businesses benefit from transactional emails.
 Prospects benefit from having their query or interaction acknowledged or solved, while businesses keep prospects happy with an optimized and efficient service.
-To make their experience better, ensure high email deliverability and security as well.
+To improve their experience, ensure high email deliverability and security.

 Some of the obvious benefits of transactional emails include the fact that they: